What is Sthan?

 Every CRM vendor selling to Indian developers now has "AI" on the homepage.
 Some of it is real and useful; a lot of it is a relabelled if-then rule with a confident name.
 If you run one to five projects and someone is asking you to pay more for an AI feature, it's worth knowing which is which before you sign.

-Where AI genuinely helps today
+Where does AI genuinely help today?

 The honest answer: AI earns its keep on the boring, high-volume parts of the funnel, not the closing.